KasperSkytte/bioscripts/README.md

           (Default: /space/sequences/Illumina/)
   -o    (Required) Output folder to copy fastq files into.
           (Default: fastq)
+  -d    (flag) Don't copy the files, instead only report whether they are found or not.
   -s    Separator to append after sample name.
           (Default: _)
 ```